sunsongqiao2018/color_bet_game/README.md

 # color_bet_game
-a gamble game you bet either green and red to win more chips
+a gamble game you bet on green and red to win more chips
 # Game Logic
 you can place bet on either "Red" or "Green". you will spend 10x chips on your bet.